Looking for festive things to do in Seattle this December?

 If you’d like to go ice skating to the tune of holiday music this winter, there are several options in Seattle and the surrounding area.
 Check out our guide to Seattle ice rinks.

-22. Shop locally for gifts at a Seattle market
+34. Shop locally for gifts at Seattle’s holiday markets

 There’s nothing better than buying local, handcrafted goods for holiday gifts.
 Luckily Seattle has plenty of places to find such a thing—and we’re not just talking about Pike Place Market.
 See our round-up of all the Seattle holiday markets coming up, including this year’s new Seattle Christmas Market!

 The Sheraton Grand Seattle’s annual Gingerbread Village is back now through January 1.
 You can visit the hotel Sundays through Thursdays from 9:00 am to 9:00 pm and on Fridays and Saturdays from 9:00 am to 11:00 pm to see the famous, larger-than-life gingerbread houses for free (donations will go towards Juvenile Diabetes Research Foundation’s Northwest Chapter).